Slavery and human trafficking statement pursuant to section 54(1) of the Modern Slavery Act 2015 (“MSA2015”)

-Slavery and human trafficking remains a hidden blight on our global society and includes: slavery, servitude and forced or compulsory labour; and human trafficking.
-We all have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain and partnerships.
+Slavery and human trafficking remains a hidden blight on our global society and includes: slavery, servitude and forced or compulsory labour; and, human trafficking.
+Everyone in our business has a responsibility to be alert to the risks, however small, both in our business and in the wider supply chain and partnerships.
 Staff are expected to report concerns and management are expected to act upon them.

-As part of our culture of good governance best practice, City Football Group Limited (“CFG”) operate to a set of core values which reflect our relationships with our principal stakeholders and partners.
-CFG adopt a behavioural value for all business relationships, reflecting our attitude to the exploitation of individuals, in any form and more particularly the offences under the MSA2015.
+As part of our culture of corporate governance best practice, City Football Group Limited and its subsidiaries (“CFG”, “we”, “us”, “our”) operate to a set of core values reflecting our relationships with our principal stakeholders and partners.
+We adopt a behavioural value for all business relationships, reflecting our attitude to the exploitation of individuals, in any form and more particularly the offences under the MSA2015.
+We are committed to opposing modern slavery in all forms and preventing it by whatever means possible.
+We demand the same attitude of all who work for and with us.

-CFG is a holding company established to oversee the creation and administration of a network of linked clubs and other footballing operations.
-CFG is run as a holding company under parent company the Abu Dhabi United Group for Development and Investment (“ADUG”) along with Chinese part-owners China Media Capital Holdings and CITIC Capital.
-CFG has its head office in the UK.
-CFG has an annual turnover in excess of £36m.
+CFG is a holding company established to oversee the creation and administration of a network of linked clubs and other football operations.
+CFG is run as a holding company with the majority shareholder being Abu Dhabi United Group Investment and Development Limited, and the minority shareholders being CMC Inc and Silver Lake.
+CFG has its head office in the UK and has an annual turnover of more than £36m.
+CFG’s financial year end is 30 June.

-CFG’s operations are organised into football clubs and service companies supporting the main football business.
+Our operations are organised into football clubs and service companies which support the main football business.

-CFG’s supply chains includes securing sponsorship and marketing partnerships, the procurement of IT media and other services relating to the football and sports industry and the sourcing of raw materials.
+Our supply chain includes securing sponsorship and marketing partnerships, the procurement of IT media and other services relating to the football and sports industry and the sourcing of raw materials.

 CFG, through its Procurement Policy, demonstrates the highest levels of environmental, economic and social value.
-In achieving sustainable procurement, CFG manages conflicting issues, both internally and with key partners or stakeholders
+To achieve sustainable procurement, we manage conflicting issues internally and with key partners and stakeholders.

-CFG is committed to ensuring that there is no modern slavery or human trafficking in the supply chains or in any part of our business.
-CFG’s Anti-Slavery Policy reflects the commitment to acting ethically and with integrity in all business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+CFG is committed to ensuring there is no modern slavery or human trafficking in our supply chain or in any part of our business.
+Our Modern Slavery Policy reflects our commitment to acting ethically and with integrity in all business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chain.

-As part of our initiative to identify and mitigate risk, CFG - where possible - builds long-standing relationships with local suppliers and clearly outlines our expectations of business behaviour.
-With regards to national or international supply chains, CFG’s preferred point of contact is with a UK company or branch and we expect these entities to have suitable anti-slavery and human trafficking policies and processes.
-CFG expect each entity in the supply chain to adopt due diligence on the next link in the chain.
-In addition, CFG has in place systems to encourage the reporting of concerns and the protection of whistle blowers.
+As part of our initiative to identify and mitigate risk, we prefer to build long-standing relationships with local suppliers and clearly outline our expectations for business behaviour.
+With regards to national or international supply chains, our preferred point of contact is with a UK company or branch and we expect these entities to have suitable anti-slavery and human trafficking policies and procedures.
+We expect each entity in the supply chain to adopt due diligence on the next link in the chain.
+In addition, we have processes to encourage the reporting of concerns and which protect whistle-blowers.

-CFG has zero tolerance to slavery and human trafficking.
-CFG expects all those in the supply chain and contractors to comply with our values.
-Directors and mangers are responsible for compliance in their respective departments and for their supplier relationships.
-To ensure a high level of understanding of the risks of modern slavery and human trafficking in the supply chain and CFG’s business, CFG provide training to relevant members of staff.
-All Directors have been briefed on the subject.
+Our stance remains zero tolerance to slavery and human trafficking and we expect all those in the supply chain and contractors to comply with our values.
+The CFG senior management are responsible for compliance in their respective departments and for their supplier relationships.
+Our Directors remain briefed on the subject via members of the CFG senior management and the Audit Committee.

-CFG’s attitude to modern slavery is: zero tolerance.
+Our attitude to modern slavery remains: zero tolerance.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes CFG's slavery and human trafficking statement for the current financial year.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes CFG's slavery and human trafficking statement.